Sesame Shrimp Balls

 Take them out of the refrigerator and get them in the oven but give them an extra few minutes of baking time because they will be chilled from being in the refrigerator.

-Looking For More Low Carb Recipes?
+Looking For More Shrimp Recipes?

 Print